Stage 1 Its purpose was:

 Now that we have been able to absorb much of the information received to date, we are introducing the second stage of the website by the addition of downloadable PDF copies of articles that have appeared in the Engine Shed Society (ESS) quarterly magazine Link.
 Downloadable PDF copies of the three Railway Magazine What Really Happened To Steam articles were introduced in December 2013.
 Click here to go to the download page.

 The HSBT Project team is grateful to the ESS for its positive and continuing support of its objectives.
 A number of articles, highlighting hitherto unknown aspects relating to the withdrawal, storage and disposal of steam locomotives have been published in Link.
-It is believed that the subject matter of these articles is likely to be of interest to those following progress of the HSBT project so, with the agreement of Paul Smith, the Editor of Link, downloadable PDF copies of these articles are now included on the website.
+It is believed that the subject matter of these articles is likely to be of interest to those following the progress of the HSBT project so, with the agreement of Paul Smith, the Editor of Link, downloadable PDF copies of these articles are now included on the website.

 Comments or feedback on these articles would be welcomed by the HSBT project team and by the ESS and may be sent to Keith Gunner at email@example.com for coordination amongst the team members.
 Thank you for your continuing interest in this Project.